shad0wuk/daniibot/README.md

 npm install discord.js-selfbot-v13 axios bottleneck
 ```

-## Disclaimer

-**Discord selfbots** are against Discord’s Terms of Service (ToS), and using a selfbot can result in your account being banned.
-This project is for educational purposes only, and the author takes no responsibility for any misuse.

 # License

 This project is licensed under the **GNU General Public License v3.0**.
 You are free to: